y0sua/test-login-form/README.md

 ### Requirements

 - The required stack: `React`, `SCSS`.
 Other tools are up to you;
-- Create a markup according to the mockup, the layout should be responsive;
+- Create a markup according to the mockup, the layout should be responsive until `320x568` screen resolution;
 - No unnecessary things in the final code like commented code, debug logs, etc.

 Follow best practices as much as possible, focus on the quality and accuracy of the task.